-In the depths of winter, you and your child may be looking at the calendar of observances to stimulate learning activities.
-Besides Valentine's Day and Black History Month, you can learn about ways to be emotionally healthy, physically active, and to understand the health challenges that others face.
+In the depths of winter, you and your child may be looking at the calendar of observances for opportunities for special learning activities.
+Besides Valentine's Day and Black History Month, there are days devoted to emotional health, physical activities, and health challenges—all of which provide opportunities to expand understanding.

 Check your current calendar as these weeks may vary from year to year.

-- Congenital heart defect awareness week (second week)
+- Congenital Heart Failure Awareness Week (second week)

-- Random acts of kindness week (second week)
+- Random Acts of Kindness Week (third week)